Agnes Sjöberg

 Agnes Hildegard Sjöberg (15 November 1888 Kauhajoki - 21 August 1964 Seinäjoki) was a Finnish veterinarian.
-She graduated as a veterinarian and as the first woman in Europe and likely the first woman in the world to defend her PhD in veterinary medicine.
-During her career, Sjöberg worked as a municipal veterinarian in Somero and Närpes and held a private reception for a long time.
+She graduated as a veterinarian and was the first woman in Europe and likely the first woman in the world to obtain the PhD degree in veterinary medicine.
+During her career, Sjöberg worked as a municipal veterinarian in Somero and Närpes and had a private veterinary clinic for many years.
 Sjöberg was subjected to prejudice and discrimination by colleagues, and her pioneering work as a female veterinarian was not recognized until much after her death.

 Biography

 Early life and education

 Agnes Sjöberg's parents were Johan B. Sjöberg and Karin Norrgård.
-They had an advanced model farm in Kauhajoki, which included a livestock school and strawberry plantations.
-Agnes first attended school at home under the guidance of a home teacher and in 1900–1905 at the Swedish girls' school in Vaasa.
-She would have liked to continue as a student, but due to his father's opposition, she continued her studies at the Vaasa School of Economics.
-After graduating, she took care of her parents' finances for three years, after which her father bowed and let her daughter read as a student.
-Agnes Sjöberg graduated as a private student in 1911 from the Swedish co-educational school in Kuopio.
+They had an advanced model farm in Kauhajoki, which included a school of anmimal husbandry and strawberry plantations.
+Agnes first attended school at home under the guidance of a governess and in 1900–1905 at the Vaasa Swedish School for Girls.
+She would have liked to continue as a student, but due to his father's opposition, she continued her studies at the Vaasa School of Home Economics.
+After graduating, she managed her parents' household for three years, after which her father bowed and let her daughter read as a student.
+Agnes Sjöberg graduated as a private student in 1911 from the Kuopio Swedish Co-educational School.